cpdf -info [-raw | -utf8] in.pdf

 Here is a summary of the commands for setting entries in the document information dictionary:

-(The details of the format for creation and modification dates can be found in Appendix A. Using the date "now" uses the time and date at which the command is executed.
+(The details of the format for creation and modification dates can be found in Appendix 20.11.
+Using the date "now" uses the time and date at which the command is executed.
 Note also that -producer and -creator may be used to set the producer and/or the creator when writing any file, separate from the operations described in this chapter.)

 For example, to set the title, the full command line would be